chepeftw/lowlevel-datamng-lab1/README.md

 # Laboratory 1

+## Deliverable

+A zip file containing:

+- A txt file with your choice and short description of your experience of Ex1
+- A txt file with the descriptions for Ex2
+- The code for ex3 in a folder called "ex3"
+- The code for ex4 in a folder called "ex4"

 ## Excercise 1

 Install VirtualBox or Docker to run the following exercises.
 You can run the commands in your own computer at your own risk.